 What if I pass away before my patronage capital is paid out?
 Your patronage capital would transfer to your estate.
 If the patronage capital was allocated to a joint account, and one spouse dies, we continue to pay out patronage capital to the surviving member.
 If both members pass away, we retire the patronage capital and pay it to the second estate.
 To learn how to apply, review these instructions Patronage Capital Application Instructions and you can access an application form here Patronage Capital Redemption Form.

 How will I know how much patronage capital has been allocated to me?
-We will send you a notice of your patronage capital allocations each year.
-You can also contact our office to find out more.
+We mail a summary of your earnings each April or you can also contact our office to find out more.

 How are patronage capital checks calculated?
 The amount you receive depends upon the amount of electricity you purchased from the Cooperative and the year in which it was purchased.
 We do not mail checks of less than $5, but roll this amount over to the next year’s pay-out of retired patronage capital.